Jishaxe/fquery/README.md

 // parses input as HTML
 fQuery('<div>Hello, world!</div>', false);
 ```
+// i'd maybe choose to $ or fQuery() consistently for the whole doc, not a mix of both, switch is jarring
+// also maybe providing an example of the resulting contents of 'this' after each call

 Returns an instance of the `fQuery.doAction` function, with an array of elements bound as `this`.